nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

 ## Running Screen

-To help yourself tell the different terminal screen apart, type this command on the original terminal window (before you try out screen):
+To help tell the different terminal screens apart, type this command on the original terminal window (before you try out `screen`):

 === "AWS Instance Code"